The Bankrate promise

 - Retail credit cards often charge high interest rates.

 - Rewards are often retailer-specific, making store credit cards less flexible than standard credit cards.

 Become an authorized user on someone else’s card

 If you want to build your credit score without having to be responsible for your own line of credit, you might want to consider becoming an authorized user on someone else’s credit card.
 Becoming an authorized user is a great way to piggyback on a spouse’s or parent’s good credit habits.
 If they use their credit card responsibly, your credit score could go up.

 What does that mean?
-Many credit card issuers report authorized user accounts to the three credit bureaus (Experian, Equifax and TransUnion).
+Many credit card issuers report authorized user accounts to the three major credit bureaus.
 When the primary user makes an on-time payment, it gets recorded as an on-time payment in your credit report as well.
 You can also benefit from the primary user’s credit utilization ratio and length of credit history.

 If someone you trust is willing to make you an authorized user, suggest that they add you to their rewards credit card.
 Why?
 Because authorized users earn rewards on every qualifying purchase — so together, you can rack up even more points.